CodigoMatriz/udacity-cloud-native-foundamentals/notes.md

 - Orchestration: introduce a container orchestrator to manage thousands of services with minimal effort
 - Observability: ability to independently troubleshoot and debug each component

-# Lesson 2: Architecture Consideration for Cloud Native Applications
+# Lesson 2: Architecture Consideration for Cloud-Native Applications

 ## Introduction